godotengine/godot-docs/classes/class_eventplayer.rst

 - void  **set_volume_db**  **(** :ref:`float<class_float>` db  **)**

 Set the playback volume for this player, in decibels.
 This is a float between -80.0 (silent) and 0.0 (full volume).
-Values under -79.0 get truncated to -80, but values over 0.0 do not, so the warnings for overamplifying (see :ref:`set_volume<class_EventPlayer_set_volume>`) still apply.
+Values under -79.0 get truncated to -80, but values over 0.0 do not, so the warnings for over amplifying (see :ref:`set_volume<class_EventPlayer_set_volume>`) still apply.

 .. _class_EventPlayer_get_volume_db: